Optical characterization of wavelength-shifting and scintillating-wavelength-shifting fibers: Fiber samples

 \section{Fiber samples}

 Table~\ref{table:wls_fibers1} and Figure~\ref{fig: fiber emission spectrum1} summarize the main physical and optical properties of the four fibers tested.
 The Saint-Gobain fiber BCF-91A type was previously used in the GERDA~\cite{Ackermann:2012xja} and LEGEND-200~\cite{LEGEND:2025insdet} experiments.
 The test samples were supplied to us by a group at the Technical University of Munich.
 The newly-developed EJ-160 fibers from Eljen Technology are available in two variants which have different fluor mixtures.
 The two variants are denoted EJ-160I and EJ-160II.
 Additionally, the EJ-182I fiber from Eljen Technology was also tested.
+All fibers studied here have a 1~mm square cross-section (Table~\ref{table:wls_fibers1}), matching the baseline fiber size adopted for the LEGEND-1000 design~\cite{LEGEND:2021bnm}.

 Figure~\ref{fig: microscope inspection} shows images of diamond fly-cut cross sections of fibers captured with a microscope~\cite{Nikon-microscpoe}.
 The tested BCF-91A fiber has a single cladding of approximately 0.03\,mm thickness, while the Eljen Technology fibers each have a cladding layer of 0.04\,mm thickness.